I watched this as a kid and loved it…I also learned a new word…Chroma Key…they used that to do the special effects.

-The plot was that a family…the Marshalls….Rick, Will and Holly are out rafting apparently and suddenly they go through a an open portal to a different universe.
+The plot was that a family…the Marshalls…Rick, Will, and Holly are out rafting apparently and suddenly they go through an open portal to a different universe.
 A world with dinosaurs, crystals, pylons and time doors.
 They find a cave to hide in after waking up in the raft to a very bad looking T-Rex looking down on them.

 The stories.
 This show used a lot of the writers from the original Star Trek… With the pylons, skylons, different crystals that controlled time, the weather and everything else.
 The acting could be sketchy at times but Spencer Milligan as Rick Marshall was really good.